 Amazon Braket is a fully managed quantum computing service that helps you get started with quantum computing and accelerate your research.
-Amazon Braket provides everything you need to build, test and run quantum algorithms on AWS.
-It includes a unified development environment, a choice of classical circuit simulators, and access to different types of quantum computers.
+Amazon Braket provides everything you need to build, test, and run quantum algorithms on AWS.
+It includes access to different types of quantum computers, a unified development environment, a choice of classical circuit simulators, and fully managed execution of hybrid quantum-classical algorithms.

 Hardware-agnostic developer framework

 To simplify the process of designing and executing quantum algorithms, you can use the Amazon Braket SDK.
-It has been designed to be technology agnostic, removing the need to code against quantum programming environments, which commonly exist for different quantum computers.
-The SDK supports a unified developer framework that enables you to build quantum algorithms and run them on any compatible quantum hardware provided through the Amazon Braket service.
+It has been designed to be technology agnostic, removing the need to code against different quantum programming tools for each type of quantum hardware.
+The SDK supports a unified developer framework that enables you to build quantum algorithms and run them on any compatible quantum hardware or circuit simulator provided through the Amazon Braket service.
 As new quantum technologies emerge and are added to the Amazon Braket service, you can be confident that your development experience will remain consistent and that your existing designs and quantum algorithms can be tested on these new systems.

-Hybrid quantum algorithms use an iterative approach, with quantum computers as co-processors to classical computing resources.
-This approach helps mitigate the effect of errors inherent in today's quantum computing hardware.
-To help you get started with hybrid algorithms, Amazon Braket supports PennyLane, an open source software framework built around the concept of quantum differentiable programming.
-This concept allows you to train quantum circuits in the same way that you would train a neural network to find solutions to computational problems in quantum chemistry, quantum machine learning, and optimization.
-Pennylane is performance-optimized for Amazon Braket and provides interfaces to familiar machine learning tools, including PyTorch and TensorFlow, to make training quantum circuits fast, easy, and intuitive.
+Amazon Braket natively supports PennyLane, an open source software framework built around the concept of quantum differentiable programming, to help you build and run hybrid quantum-classical, or variational, algorithms.
+This approach enables you to train quantum circuits in the same way that you would train a machine learning neural network to find solutions to computational problems in quantum chemistry, quantum machine learning, and optimization.
+PennyLane is performance-optimized for Amazon Braket and provides interfaces to familiar machine learning tools, including PyTorch and TensorFlow, to make training quantum circuits fast, easy, and intuitive.

 Fully managed Jupyter notebooks